selcukeskil/3-heuristic-algorithms-in-Python-for-Travelling-Salesman-Problem/README.md

 # Comparison of algorithm performances in terms of "closeness of the best solution to the optimum" and "computational time"

-When the following arguments are written to the main function, the output of the City Swap Algorithm code is as shown below.
+The output of the City Swap Algorithm code is as shown below.
 ![image](https://user-images.githubusercontent.com/82934361/169900647-fb10fa0b-7619-471e-beaa-a8dbc55808cd.png)

 When the following arguments are written to the main function, the output of the Simulated Annealing Algorithm code is as shown below.